mrpthemrp/p02-company/README.md

 ## 1. Project Description and Summary

-This project was created as a part of IAT 339 at SIAT SFU (http://www.sfu.ca/siat.html).
+This project was created as a part of IAT 339 at [SIAT SFU](http://www.sfu.ca/siat.html).

 UPDATE PROJECT DESCIRPTION